ChengdaXu/android-interview-questions/README.md

 * **What is the meaning of structured concurrency in Kotlin Coroutines?** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_softwareengineer-androiddev-android-activity-7267476661967683584-wDCh/)

 * **String vs StringBuffer vs StringBuilder** - [Learn from here](https://outcomeschool.com/blog/string-vs-stringbuffer-vs-stringbuilder)
+    - StringBuffer is thread-safe while StringBuilder is not, because methods of StringBuffer is synchronized.
+Thus, StringBuilder has better performance thatn StringBuffer

 * **What is the difference between `val` and `var`?** - [Learn from here](https://stackoverflow.com/questions/44200075/val-and-var-in-kotlin)

 * **How to check if a `lateinit` variable has been initialized?** - [Learn from here](https://outcomeschool.com/blog/lateinit-vs-lazy-in-kotlin)
+    - isInitialized

 * **How to do lazy initialization of variables in Kotlin?** - [Learn from here](https://outcomeschool.com/blog/lateinit-vs-lazy-in-kotlin)
+    - by lazy

 * **What are the visibility modifiers in Kotlin?** - [Learn from here](https://www.linkedin.com/posts/pallavi-shekhar_outcomeschool-softwareengineer-tech-activity-7305070243620544512-NqDW)